MARS: Unleashing the Power of Speculative Decoding via Margin-Aware Verification: Experiments

-The logit ratio threshold $\theta$ controls the degree of \emph{adaptive relaxation} in \method.
-Concretely, when the draft token $\hat{v}_i$ does not match the target model’s top-1 token $v^{(1)}$ but matches the top-2 token $v^{(2)}$, \method\ relaxes the verification rule and still commits $\hat{v}_i$ if the logit ratio $r_i = z_{i,(2)} / z_{i,(1)}$ exceeds $\theta$ (i.e., the top-1/top-2 margin is small).
-Therefore, a smaller $\theta$ makes the policy more permissive by triggering relaxation more often, which increases speedup but may introduce additional deviations that slightly reduce accuracy.
-In contrast, a larger $\theta$ makes relaxation harder to trigger (more conservative verification), leading to fewer relaxed acceptances and thus lower speedup, with accuracy typically saturating rather than improving further.
-As shown in Figure~\ref{fig:accspeed}, speedup decreases monotonically as $\theta$ increases, while accuracy consistently peaks around $\theta \approx 0.90$ across both HumanEval and GSM8K with $K\in\{7,10\}$.
-We therefore use $\theta=\textbf{0.90}$ as the default for a favorable accuracy--speed trade-off.
+\paragraph{Logit ratio threshold $\theta$.} The logit ratio threshold $\theta$ controls the degree of \emph{adaptive relaxation} in \method.
+Concretely, when the draft token $\hat{v}_i$ does not match the target model's top-1 token $v^{(1)}$ but matches the top-2 token $v^{(2)}$, \method\ relaxes the verification rule and still commits $\hat{v}_i$ if the logit ratio $r_i = z_{i,(2)} / z_{i,(1)}$ exceeds $\theta$ (i.e., the top-1/top-2 margin is small).
+A smaller $\theta$ makes the policy more permissive, increasing speedup, but potentially introducing additional deviations; a larger $\theta$ yields more conservative verification with lower speedup.

+As shown in Figure~\ref{fig:accspeed}, speedup decreases monotonically as $\theta$ increases, while accuracy consistently peaks around $\theta \approx 0.90$ across both HumanEval and GSM8K with $K\in\{7,10\}$ (all at $T{=}1$, Qwen3-8B).
+Notably, accuracy is \emph{not} monotonically increasing with $\theta$ under sampling.
+This is because overly strict verification (high $\theta$) triggers frequent rollbacks, forcing the model to re-sample from the target's full distribution.
+Under $T{=}1$, this resampling can introduce stochastic tail noise that offsets the benefit of stricter verification.
+The WMT19 results in Table~\ref{tab:wmt19} corroborate this pattern: on large-vocabulary models (Qwen3-8B/32B, $\sim$152K tokens), quality peaks near $\theta{=}0.90$ and fluctuates at higher values, whereas on Vicuna-13B ($\sim$32K tokens) the trend is more monotonic, suggesting that the effect is amplified by vocabulary size.
+We therefore use $\theta=\textbf{0.90}$ as the default for a favorable accuracy-speed trade-off.

 \paragraph{Temperature $t$.} Temperature $t$ reshapes the sampling distribution and thus affects both generation quality and SD behavior.
 As shown in Table~\ref{tab:abla}, \textbf{Speedup} and $\boldsymbol{\tau}$ are largely stable across temperatures ($t\in\{0.2,0.4,0.6,0.8,1.0\}$) on both GSM8K and HumanEval, while \textbf{accuracy consistently decreases as $t$ increases} (for both the AR baseline and our method).
 Overall, temperature do not affect the generation quality of our method within acceptable limits.
 Stable efficiency improvements are achieved under different temperature settings.